revaturelabs/interviewquestions/Python/Python-Datatypes/List.md

 </details>

 ---
-2.What are the methods you frequently used when dealing with list in python?
+2.What are the methods frequently used when dealing with list in python?

 <details><summary> <b>Show Answer</b> </summary>